apeskinian/p5_treasures_untold/README.md

 **No!** You can always find something more to add to your magical collection at Treasures Untold!

 Treasures Untold is an e-commerce solution to selling the rare and difficult to acquire items from some of the most famous realms featured in Disney.
-From a frying pan to glass slipper, there's a whole trove of products to browse.
+From a frying pan to a glass slipper, there's a whole trove of products to browse.
 Items can be filtered, sorted, and searched using the site's easily accessible features.
 Each product can then be viewed in more detail and added to a shopping basket ready for secure checkout processing using Stripe.
-For security, users do need to register an account to be able to purchase items but can freely browse as a guest.
+For security, users do need to register for an account to be able to purchase items but can freely browse as a guest.
 There are also opportunities to unlock rewards that grant certain perks...

 A well featured list of support pages also offers help for users including:
   - **FAQs** page for the common questions that users have.